awsdocs/aws-kms-developer-guide/doc_source/alias-ct.md

 # Finding aliases in AWS CloudTrail logs<a name="alias-ct"></a>

-You can use an alias to represent a customer master key \(CMK\) in an AWS KMS API operation\.
-When you do, the alias and the key ARN of the CMK are recorded in the AWS CloudTrail log entry for the event\.
+You can use an alias to represent a AWS KMS key in an AWS KMS API operation\.
+When you do, the alias and the key ARN of the KMS key are recorded in the AWS CloudTrail log entry for the event\.
 The alias appears in the `requestParameters` field\.
 The key ARN appears in the `resources` field\.
-This is true even when an AWS service uses an AWS managed CMK in your account\.
+This is true even when an AWS service uses an AWS managed key in your account\.

-For example, the following [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) request uses the `project-key` alias to represent a CMK\.
+For example, the following [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) request uses the `project-key` alias to represent a KMS key\.

 ```
 $ aws kms generate-data-key --key-id alias/project-key --key-spec AES_256
 ```

-When this request is recorded in the CloudTrail log, the log entry includes both the alias and the key ARN of the actual CMK that was used\.
+When this request is recorded in the CloudTrail log, the log entry includes both the alias and the key ARN of the actual KMS key that was used\.

 ```
 {